 Quick and Easy Travel Meals

-Dining out safely requires that glutonians always do their due diligence (DD), before planning to eat at a selected restaurant.
-Can you imagine how stressful it would be if you didn’t have the option to do your DD.
-Well, that may happen more often than you would like on a road trip.
+Dining out safely requires that we all do their due diligence (DD), before planning to eat at a selected restaurant.
+For some, not having the option to do your DD can be stressful.
+Now, when we go on vacation, there is no doubt, such stressful moments are going to happen more often than we would like.

-When you consider the many stops along the way, with each stop offering its own set of food challenges.
+If your travel plans include a hotel room with a micro/fridge, DD is possible without a lot of stress, but nonetheless a bother.
+As for road trips, if you consider the many stops along the way, with each stop offering its own set of food challenges.
 You might start thinking – a road trip is probably a very bad idea.
-If your travel plans include a hotel room with a micro/fridge, DD is possible without a lot of stress, but nonetheless a bother.

 Refined Salt – (table salt)